yuummmer/yuummmer.github.io/_posts/2025-04-14-running-gales-genome-annotation.md

 - Strand (+ or -)
 - Annotation info, like a predicted product name

-You’ll notice terms like “hypothetical protein” — that’s bioinformatics shorthand for “we’re pretty sure this is a gene, but we don’t yet know what it does.”
+You’ll notice terms like “hypothetical protein” — that’s bioinformatics for: pretty sure this is a gene, but we don’t know what yet.

 ## Cheetah Got out of Hand 🐆